jasn1342/CS-305-Module-8-Journal/README.md

 ### Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?

+Aretemis Financial is an instituion that mananges personal finances for their clients in the form of savings, investment, retirement, and insurance accounts.
+They have hired our company, Global Rain, to develop an application that will allow their clients to upload files and access their accounts.
+One of the main concerns that Artemis Financila rightly has is security, specifically when it comes to the verification of data tranfers within the application.

 ### What did you do particularly well in identifying their software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?